WBIG (1925–1986): Jefferson-Pilot purchase

 The 1930 transmitter site move would turn out to be critical to the station's future history.
 By 1934, WBIG was on the verge of going broke; it had already been briefly placed in receivership three years prior.
 Joseph M. Bryan, a fairly new employee of Jefferson-Pilot, persuaded a reluctant Julian Price, head of the insurance company, to enter the broadcast business by buying the radio station that was already in its building.

 The move would turn out to be a profitable one for JP.
 An official company history noted that it bought WBIG "on Mr. Bryan's recommendation, and during the years that followed, he was able to report annually to the Jefferson Standard Directors that profits from the station equaled 100 percent of the original investment".
 More than a decade later, Bryan and Price purchased another radio station, WBT in Charlotte, and the firm went on to own radio and television station properties until the 2000s.

 WBIG grew rapidly under its new ownership.
 It joined CBS; in 1939, it was approved to increase its power to 5,000 watts from a new site on Battleground Road.
 The station moved to 1470 kHz in 1941, along with other stations on 1440, when the reallocation of NARBA came into effect.
 The 1950s and 1960s were its heyday; popular morning man Bob Poole was an announcer at the station for 25 years, his career only ending shortly before his death of a heart attack in 1978.
 However, younger listeners gravitated to the Top 40-formatted WCOG.

+For eight years starting in the mid-70s, WBIG played "contemporary adult sounds".
+Then WBIG switched to a format called Music of Your Life on June 19, 1982.
+The music from the 40s through the 70s served what was called "the forgotten adult audience" and included Frank Sinatra, Johnny Mathis, The Carpenters and Neil Diamond.
+In 1984 it switched to easy listening.